5 Ways to Monetize Your Video Streaming Business

-The revenue source is represented by the advertisement company that provides the ads, end-users who consume the broadcasted media or clients that consume the service offered through APIs.
+The revenue source is represented by the advertisement company that provides the ads, end-users who consume the broadcast media or clients that consume the service offered through APIs.

 It is worth mentioning that one can use a combination of the following models to build a remarkable and profitable streaming business plan.

-Let us look at some streaming business models and their characteristics.
+Let us look at some video streaming business models and their characteristics.

 This model relies on massive user engagement and by itself, it usually does not generate much revenue.
 However, it is often used together with the other models as a complementary monetization source or even as a sample for paid content to entice users to buy the premium services.